 - Participating in the Judicial Process: The students read, discuss and answer questions related to Batson v.
 Kentucky (race and jury selection) and J.E.B. v.
 Alabama (gender and jury selection);

 - Separation of Powers and the 14th Amendment – Title IX: The students read, discuss and answer questions related to Grove City College v.
 Bell.
 Focus on the impact that the interplay of the three branches of government had on gender equity in sports.

-- There are additional lesson plans accessible from the Center for Civic Education if there is interest in other topics.
+- And other lesson plans accessible from the Center for Civic Education if there is interest in other topics.

-- TEACH A HALF DAY (OR LESS) DISTANCE LEARNING ACTIVITY ON CIVIL DISCOURSE PRESENTED IN THE FORM OF A COURT HEARING: The court can provide an interactive learning activity to stimulate critical thinking and foster civil discourse skills.
-The students participate as attorneys and/or jurors, along with volunteer attorney mentors and judges.
-The program involves self-reflection and discussion prompts intended for students to identify what they would do in tense situations and controversial conversations.
+- MOCK HEARING: This half-day interactive learning activity stimulates critical thinking and fosters civil discourse skills.
+The students participate as attorneys and/or jurors, with the assistance of volunteer attorney mentors and judges.
+The program involves self-reflection and discussion prompts that help students identify what they would do in tense situations and controversial conversations.